NeonGeckoCom/neon-docs/docs/overview/definitions.md

 of this documentation.

 ### Neon OS
-Neon OS refers to operating systems (sometimes referred to as 'images') that include Neon Core and other software.
+Neon OS (and Neon AI OS) refers to operating systems (sometimes referred to as 'images') that include Neon Core and other software.
 More information can be found in the [Neon OS](https://neongeckocom.github.io/neon-docs/neon_os/) section of this documentation.